splunk/jupyterhub-istio-proxy/README.md

 `jupyterhub-istio-proxy` is a scalable solution for Jupyterhub's high network traffic demands.
 It implements the jupyterhub proxy api to configure istio based on requests from hub.

+---

+> :warning:&ensp;**DEPRECATION NOTICE**
+As of February 3rd, 2025:
+This image will be archived from GitHub and Docker Hub in 15 days.
+(Latest Release v0.3.0).

+---

 The following requests are supported:
 1. `GET /api/routes`: Gets all routes that have been configured on istio
 2. `POST /api/routes/<path>`: Add the route to istio